okta/terraform-provider-okta/README.md

 Building The Provider
 ---------------------

-Simply clone the provider and run `make build-plugin`.
-The `make build-plugin` command, ensures all dependencies are pulled down, builds binaries for Linux, OSX, and Windows and drops them in the default unix terraform plugin directory `~/.terraform.d/plugins`.
+Simply clone the provider and run `make build-plugins`.
+The `make build-plugins` command, ensures all dependencies are pulled down, builds binaries for Linux, OSX, and Windows and drops them in the default unix terraform plugin directory `~/.terraform.d/plugins`.
 Use `make build` for only a single binary for your host OS.

 ```sh
 $ go get -u github.com/articulate/terraform-provider-okta